Jacquard/Qt/Hash_Files/README.md

 	change the default color to BLUE color if the two files matches and BLACK if didn't.

 When files are the same, the status bar will prompt the MD5.

+For the paranoid people, there's the "Expert Hash" which will prompt a colourfull dialog showing visually if there's a collision on MD5.